r-saikat/alliance-bb-autologin/README.md

     ```bash
     pip install -r requirements.txt
     ```
-3. Edit your login credentials in `autologin.py`.
+3. Edit your login credentials and gateway IP in lines 1, 2 and 3 of `autologin.py`.
 Then you can run the program using
    ```bash
    python3 autologin.py
    ```